cbitter78/What-I-am-Learning/books/mindset_the_new_psychology_of_success.md

 You are never just one thing.
 To improve or build a skill you work at it every day.
 You can't just say I am going to do this growth mindset thing and be done.
 You have to work at it.
 My method is to understand with behaviors and thinking look like for each mindset, then pay attention to the way
 I am thinking and acting to see if I am in Growth or Fixed.
 If I am displaying Fixed mindset behaviors I need to take action to adjust.

+> Although for simplicity I’ve talked as though some people have a growth mindset and some people have a fixed mindset, in truth we’re all a mixture of the two.
+There’s no point denying it.
+Sometimes we’re in one mindset and sometimes we’re in the other.
+Our task then becomes to understand what triggers our fixed mindset.
+What are the events or situations that take us to a place where we feel our (or other people’s) abilities are fixed?
+What are the events or situations that take us to a place of judgment rather than to a place of development?

 ### Growth